raushanraja/firefox_leetcode_codeanalys_extension/README.md

 - Sends code to the Gemini API for analysis.
 - Displays the analysis results in a new tab.
 - Provides detailed complexity analysis, step-by-step breakdown, and summarized breakdown.
+- Popup extension for quick code analysis for custom code.

 ## Installation